louis-bompart/tsjs/react_redux/README.md

   - The file name for your actions should be the name of the component + the suffix `Actions`.

   - The file name for your reducers should be the name of the component + the suffix `Reducers`.

+## Hooks

+Follow the [rules of hooks](https://reactjs.org/docs/hooks-rules.html) as defined by react maintainers.

 **[⬆ back to top](#table-of-contents)**